viamrobotics/docs/docs/registry/examples/custom-arm.md

 Ensure any dependencies for your module (including the [Python SDK](https://python.viam.dev/)) are installed on your machine's computer.
 Your executable will be run by `viam-server` as root, so dependencies need to be available to the root user.

-## Configure the module and modular resource on your robot
+## Configure the module and modular resource on your machine

 Follow [these configuration instructions](/registry/configure/) to add your custom resource to your machine.